 Why do people like podcasts so much?
-Podcasts are convenient, free, cover pretty much every niche imaginable, and the conversational format of them feels like talking with an old friend while learning something new at the same time!
+Podcasts are convenient, free, cover pretty much every niche imaginable, and the conversational format feels like talking with an old friend while learning something new at the same time!

-With their skyrocketing popularity, though, comes increased competition to be interviewed on podcasts – especially top tier ones.
+With their skyrocketing popularity, though, comes increased competition to be interviewed on podcasts – especially top-tier ones.
 Below we compile some further insight on podcasts and what it takes to secure an interview, as well as ideas for positioning yourself as a “must-have” guest.
 There are also tips for acing the interview once you have it – and maybe even being invited back in the future!

 Top Podcasts Are Looking for Guests With Large Followings

-This should come as no surprise, but top tier podcasts will very rarely consider booking an author (or any other guest!) who does not have an established platform and sizable following.
+This should come as no surprise, but top-tier podcasts will rarely consider booking an author (or any other guest!) who does not have an established platform and sizable following.
 The desired number for a guest’s social media following varies from podcast to podcast, but 10,000 seems to be a number we see time and time again in terms of an author’s audience size.
 The most coveted shows often expect an even higher number.

 Keep track of your following, checking on updated numbers as often as possible.
 Don’t forget to combine all of your social media numbers, as well as your email list, for the most comprehensive picture of what size audience you bring to the table.